kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 In the above example `foo` is a suspending function.
 It can call other suspending functions just the same as any non-suspending function.

-Here, it is calling `yield` which is a suspend function provided by the kotlinx library which suspends the current coroutine and immediately schedules it so another coroutine can execute.
+Here, it is calling `yield`, a suspend function provided by the kotlinx library which suspends the current coroutine and immediately schedules it so the next scheduled coroutine can execute.

 Calling suspend functions in a coroutine context wont run concurrently by default.
 For that we need some additional coroutine builders.